zoharbabin/prompetize/memory-bank/progress.md

 *   Created the `techContext.md` file.
 *   Set up the basic file structure for the Chrome extension (`manifest.json`, `popup.html`, `popup.js`, `popup.css`, `images`).
 *   Implemented the prompt library management feature.
+*   Added a button to the popup to add a new prompt.
+*   Set up automated testing with Jest.
+*   Configured webpack for building the extension.
+*   Set up GitHub Actions for CI/CD.

 **What's Left to Build:**